wavto/.dotfiles/README.md

 ## Setup a new mac

-If you are setting up a new mac run this two commands first...
+If you are setting up a new mac run this two commands first

 	sudo softwareupdate -i -a
 	xcode-select --install

+generate new ssh-keys

+	ssh-keygen -t rsa -b 4096 -C "YOUR EMAIL"

+add your key to the ssh-agent

+	ssh-add ~/.ssh/{your private key}

+copy the key and add it to your github account.

+	pbcopy < ~/.ssh/id_rsa.pub

-...follow the [installation instruction above](#installation) and define the computer name...
+Then follow the [installation instruction above](#installation) and define your computer name

 	export COMPUTER_NAME=my-awesome-computer-name

-...then run the installation script...
+run the installation script

 	./.install/.install

-...or run each script in the `.install/` directory manually...
+or run each script in the `.install/` directory manually

-...and restart your mac
+and restart your mac.

+---

+## Mac App Store

+The following apps have to be installed manually through from the App Store

+* Microsoft Remote Desktop
+* Wunderlist
+* PasteBox – Clipboard Manager

 ---